 The Akō incident made Sengaku-ji famous.
 In 1703, Lord Asano Takumi-no-Kami Naganori of Akō and Lord Kamei Korechika of Tsuwano were both ordered to host the Emperor at Edo Castle.
 They both received the court official Lord Kira Kozuke-no-Suke, who was to instruct them in proper court etiquette.
 However, both lords did not present favorable gifts at their first meeting, and Lord Kira began treating them both poorly.
 While Lord Kamei’s advisors managed to bribe Kira, Lord Asano decided the best course was patience.
 While Lord Kira treated Lord Kamei more favorably, he continued insulting Lord Asano until Asano finally attacked him.
 His lord ordered him to commit suicide for drawing a weapon in Edo castle.

 Lord Asano’s 47 most loyal retainers set out to get revenge on Lord Kira.
 They succeeded in killing him, cutting off his head and washing it in the well at Sengaku-ji Shrine.
 There they gave the temple monks all of the money they had, surrendered themselves to the Emperor, and committed suicide.
 Afterwards, the monks buried them next to their lord.
-These 47 Tokyo ghosts still haunt Sengaku-ji Shrine.
+These 47 Tokyo ghost retainers still haunt Sengaku-ji Shrine.